 Cascade cannot ramp up its fracked gas supply by 20,000 Dth/d while meeting greenhouse gas reduction goals in Oregon.
 Cascade has failed to show how it will meet the requirements of Climate Protection Program in an efficient, cost-effective way.
 Under Oregon’s Climate Protection Plan, Cascade Natural Gas must reduce emissions from fracked gas.
 According to comments from the Attorneys General of Oregon, Washington, and California, Cascade’s emissions resulting from the GTN Xpress project alone could be over five times Cascade’s authorized amount for 2050.

 Even with its gaps and flaws, Cascade’s analysis indicates that new pipeline capacity is not needed.
 Additionally, the OPUC requires utilities to meet customer demand in an equitable manner, but Oregon’s Attorney General already objected to the GTN Xpress project because of its negative implications for community safety and environmental justice.
+Governor Tina Kotek also opposes GTN Xpress because she does not believe it can comply with Oregon's clean energy laws.
 While Oregon is setting a course away from fracked gas, Cascade is working to lock in additional, unnecessary fracked gas pipeline capacity that has negative implications for public safety, climate-changing pollution reduction goals, and costs to ratepayers.

 Thank you for your work to help Oregon chart a reliable, equitable path away from reliance on fossil gas.